 Berks County Public Libraries have evolved and adapted over the decades, meeting the needs of our communities and bringing resources closer to home.
 In 2021, the library system introduced EnChroma color blind glasses into the countywide collection, becoming the first institution in Pennsylvania to offer EnChroma color blind eye wear free for public use.

 Limited Edition Anniversary Card

 Add this limited edition Berks County Public Libraries Anniversary library card to your collection by going to your local library.
 Anyone who asks for a limited edition card will receive one for FREE!
-Anniversary cards are available while supplies last.
+Anniversary cards are currently unavailable.